ozontech/allure-go/README_en.md

 ### Configure Your Report

-Allure-Testify provides a wide range of options for interacting with allure.<br>
+Allure-Go provides a wide range of options for interacting with allure.<br>
 Most of the actions are done with the help of the `provider.T` structure, which is a wrapper over `testing.T`.<br>
 Also the `uite.Suite` structure allows you to use the Suite interface to interact with allure-report.